 Little Helping Hands

-Rachel Franco is thrilled to be working on the MAYA Consulting team.
-She is currently pursuing a Masters of Education in Language and Literacy at Harvard Graduate School of Education.
-Rachel has spent the past four years as a certified classroom teacher, specializing in both elementary and secondary literacy curriculum and instruction.
-Rachel began teaching as a part of Teach for America in America's Comeback City, Detroit, Michigan.
-There she was mentored by the exemplary teachers and administrative leaders of UPrep Academy, Ellen Thompson Elementary who pushed her to hone teaching as both an artistic and professional craft.
+Rachel Franco is a Staff Consultant for MAYA.
+She recently earned her Masters of Education in Language and Literacy at Harvard Graduate School of Education.
+Rachel has served as a classroom reading teacher, specializing in both elementary and secondary literacy curriculum and instruction.
+Rachel began teaching in 2013 as a part of Teach for America in Detroit, Michigan.

 An Afternoon in Austin Must-Haves: Reading a new book from Book People on the hillside of Barton Springs.
 Afterward grabbing a cheeseburger and milkshake down the road at Sandy's.